TaskLens: Generating Task-Conditioned Scaffolded Interfaces for Learning Professional Creative Software: Conclusion

 \section{Conclusion}

 Steep learning curves in professional creative software due to complex interfaces significantly hinder user learning and skill development.
 In this paper, we introduced \papername{}, a method for generating scaffolded interfaces in professional creative software to support task-based learning.
 The scaffolded interfaces present task-relevant tools, manage complexity through adjustable levels, organize the UI around workflow stages with domain concepts integrated, and connect users to native software interactions to support skill transfer.
-Our evaluation involving both beginners and experts showed that the scaffolded interfaces significantly improved task performance for both user groups and supported learning during task execution for beginners.
-These findings demonstrated the effectiveness of combining task-awareness, workflow-based organization, concept integration, and progressive feature disclosure in interface design.
+Our evaluation involving both beginners and experts showed that the scaffolded interfaces significantly improved task performance and efficiency for both user groups, supported concept understanding and learning during task execution for beginners, and demonstrated potential to create personalized UIs to augment productivity and creativity for experts.
+These findings showed the effectiveness of combining task-awareness, workflow-based organization, concept integration, and progressive feature disclosure in interface design.
 Based on a discussion of the study results, we provided insights for future research on user empowerment through scaffolded interfaces for software learners, educators, and end users.

+\begin{acks} We thank Jennifer Jacobs and Yuan-Fang Wang for their helpful suggestions on this project, our user study participants for their time and the valuable insights they contributed to our evaluation, and the anonymous reviewers whose constructive feedback helped us improve this paper. \end{acks}